nakhunchumpolsathien/ThaiCrossSum_Corpora/README.md

 <h2 id="ACKNOWLEDGEMENT">ACKNOWLEDGEMENT</h2>

 * These cross-lingual datasets and the experiments are parts of [Nakhun Chumpolsathien](https://www.linkedin.com/in/nakhun) ’s master’s thesis at school of computer science, Beijing Institute of Technology.
 Therefore, as well, a great appreciation goes to his supervisor, [Assoc.
 Prof. Gao Yang](https://www.researchgate.net/profile/Yang-Gao-60).
-* Shout out to [Tanachat Arayachutinan](https://www.linkedin.com/in/tanachart) for the initial data processing and for introducing me 麻辣烫, 黄焖鸡.
+* Shout out to [Tanachat Arayachutinan](https://www.linkedin.com/in/tanachart) for the initial data processing and for introducing me to 麻辣烫, 黄焖鸡.
 * We would like to thank Beijing Engineering Research Center of High Volume Language Information Processing and Cloud Computing Applications for providing computing resources to conduct the experiment.
 * In this experiment, we used [PyThaiNLP v.
 2.2.4](https://pypi.org/project/pythainlp/2.2.4/) to tokenize (on both word & sentence levels) Thai texts.
 For Chinese and English segmentation, we used Stanza.